FUEL4EP/consumption_analysis/README.md

 Options:

-    --version         show program's version number and exit

-    -h, --help        show this help message and exit

-    --nc              no consistency check
+    --version         show program's version number and exit -h, --help        show this help message and exit --nc              no consistency check

-    -n                create a new data base (always use together with '-i')
+    --ng              no check for greater than entries -n                create a new data base
     -i                input measurement(s)
     --wdir=DIRECTORY  working directory
     -v                show version
     -e                analyze electrical power consumption

-    --ef=FILE         file storing data base for electrical power consumption analysis
+    -f                analyze firewood mass consumption of a stove (note: mass of each oven charge needs to be inputted) -g                analyze gas consumption
     -o                analyze oil consumption

-    --of=FILE         file storing data base for oil consumption analysis
+    -p                analyze pellets consumption
+    -s                analyze solar yield
     -w                analyze water consumption

-    --wf=FILE         file storing data base for water consumption analysis

-     -g                analyze gas consumption

-     --wg=FILE         file storing data base for gas consumption analysis

-     -p                analyze pellets consumption

-     --wp=FILE         file storing data base for pellets consumption analysis

-     -p                analyze pellets consumption

-     --wp=FILE         file storing data base for pellets consumption analysis

-     --hp              analyze heat pump consumption
+    --hp              analyze heat pump energy consumption

-     --whp=FILE        file storing data base for heat pump consumption analysis -f                analyze firewood mass consumption of a stove (note: mass of each oven charge needs to be inputted)

-    --ff=FILE          file storing data base for firewood mass consumption analysis
+    --ef=FILE         file storing data base for electrical power consumption analysis --ff=FILE         file storing data base for firewood mass consumption analysis --gf=FILE         file storing data base for gas consumption analysis --of=FILE         file storing data base for oil consumption analysis --pf=FILE         file storing data base for pellets consumption analysis --sf=FILE         file storing data base for solar yield analysis --wf=FILE         file storing data base for water consumption analysis --hpf=FILE        file storing data base for heat pump energy consumption analysis

 # Input modes

 1. Input of meter readings
-    - For water, electricity, gas, oil, heat pump energy, pellets energy
-    - The inputted consumption values are already summed-up by the meter
+    - For water, electricity, gas, oil, heat pump energy, pellets energy, and solar yield the inputted consumption/yield values are already summed-up by the meter
 2. Input of non-meter readings, e.g. firewood charge of a stove
-    - For firewood charge of a stove
-    - The inputted consumption values are not summed-up by a meter, but **each** furnance charge is weigthed by a scale.
+    - For firewood charge of a stove the inputted consumption values are not summed-up by a meter, but **each** furnance charge is weigthed by a scale.
 The summing-up is done by the 'consal' software instead.
     - **IMPORTANT**: For summing-up the firewood mass consumption correctly, **each furnance charge needs to be weigthed and the firewood weight needs to be inputted with 'consal -f -i', see also below.**

 # Examples on usage: